 The Environmental Conflict Resolution (ECR) Policy Memorandum directs all Federal departments and agencies to document their ECR planning and implementation efforts in an annual report submitted to OMB and CEQ by the end of the calendar year.
 The first ECR Annual Reports were submitted to OMB and CEQ on December 15, 2006.
 To view all of the report visit the U.S. Institute for Environmental Conflict Resolution website.

-For questions or feedback on this subject, please contact Richard Taylor at 202-493-0356.
+For questions or feedback on this subject, please contact Mary Frye at 202-366-0524.
 For general questions or web problems, please send feedback to the web administrator.

 Back to top